ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

 <a name="tasksgettasksforjob"></a>
 # **TasksGetTasksForJob**
-> CsApiApiResponseListTimesheetTask TasksGetTasksForJob (int? jobId, string xChronosheetsAuth)
+> CSApiResponseListTimesheetTask TasksGetTasksForJob (int? jobId, string xChronosheetsAuth)

 Get tasks for a particular job